-10 best summer pubs
+10 best Summer pubs

-Somerset pubs with groovy gardens and other cool outdoor spaces
+Summer pub crawl around the county: visit these Somerset pubs with groovy gardens and other cool outdoor spaces

 A pick of the best Somerset pubs with groovy gardens and other cool outside spaces.
 Any to add to the list?
 Let me know in the comments box below.
 Tally ho!